Fitzwilliam Hotel Belfast

 Our Inspector's view

 The Fitzwilliam is perfectly placed for Belfast city centre, adjacent to the Grand Opera House and set amid a range of shops and restaurants.
 The modern contemporary style bedrooms are tastefully appointed and have a great range of facilities including air conditioning.
-The public areas feature a smart cocktail bar and guests can dine in the modern restaurant on the first floor which is perfect for a pre show dinner – a range of more informal bar dishes along with a wonderful cocktail list is available in the ground floor bar.
+Public areas feature a smart cocktail bar and guests can dine in the modern restaurant on the first floor which is perfect for a pre show dinner – a range of more informal bar dishes along with a wonderful cocktail list is available in the ground floor bar.

 Features